14 February 2023 – A new study has shown that small firms with funny business names attract more customers and make more sales.

 A creative business name together with a cleverly designed logo could boost the chances of success and increase the customer base as well as sales.

-Most People Prefer Shopping With Small Businesses
+Most People Prefer Shopping With Small Companies

 When asked why people prefer to shop local or small, 62% said that they wanted to support their local businesses.
-57% said they wanted to support their local community, which they can achieve by supporting small local businesses.
+57% said they wanted to support their local community, which they can achieve by supporting small local firms.

 41% of respondents prefer to shop small because they want their money to make a direct impact.
 39% said that the service is better with small and independent businesses compared to larger chains.